MM-Madi/docker_twitter_pipeline/README.md

 # twitter_docker_pipeline

-This repository contains one of my projects as a data science student taken from my student repo (copy of finalized files), in it i developed a 5 docker container pipeline with the following functions:<br />
+This repository contains one of my projects as a data science student where I developed a 5 docker container pipeline with the following functions:<br />
 **Container 1** - uses the twitter-api to collect tweets with a specific hashtag<br />
 **Container 2** - stores the tweets in a mongoDB data container<br />
 **Container 3** - an ETL that extracts the tweets, conducts sentiment analysis, and re-stores them with their scores in a postGres data base<br />